Financial Markets

 Brokers and Dealers

-Brokers and dealers act as intermediaries in financial markets.
-Brokers connect buyers and sellers, earning commissions for their services.
-Dealers buy and sell securities for their own accounts, maintaining market liquidity by ensuring there are always buyers and sellers available.
+Brokers and dealers are intermediaries in the financial markets.
+They act as linkage between buyers and sellers and charge commissions for their business.
+Dealers purchase and sell securities for their own accounts and creating market liquidity by ensuring buyers and sellers available at all times.

 Market Makers

 Market makers are firms or individuals providing liquidity to financial markets.
-They are always ready to buy and sell securities, ensuring smooth trading.
-By quoting both buy and sell prices, market makers stabilize prices and reduce market fluctuation risks.
+They always want to buy and sell securities, so it flows well.
+They kind of narrow a price band by quoting both buying and selling price thus reducing market risk and make market stable.

 Regulators

-Regulators oversee and regulate market activities.
-For example, the Securities and Exchange Commission (SEC) in the United States ensures markets operate fairly and transparently.
-Regulators protect investors from fraud and manipulation, setting rules and guidelines for all market participants to follow.
+The regulators supervise and regulate market activities.
+For example, the Securities and Exchange Commission (SEC) in the United States makes certain that markets operate fairly and transparently.
+Investors are protected against fraud and manipulation by regulators who make fair rules and guidelines for all market parties involved.

 Factors Affecting Financial Markets